1961 Los Angeles Dodgers

 History, Comments, Contributions

-The 1961 Dodgers had a good season, winning 89 games and finishing in second place.
-They ended up four games behind the surprise pennant-winner, the 1961 Reds, who did a total turn-around from the 1960 Reds.
+The 1961 Los Angeles Dodgers had a good season, winning 89 games and finishing in second place in the National League.
+They ended up four games behind the surprise pennant-winner, the Cincinnati Reds, who did a total turn-around from the 1960 edition of the team.
 The Dodgers, too, were an improvement, winning more games in 1961 than they had since 1956.

 Oddly, the pythagorean for the Dodgers was only 81 victories.
 That might have indicated that the team would stumble in 1962, but the opposite thing happened, with the 1962 Dodgers winning many more games than the 1961 team.